tzapu/WiFiManager/README.md

 Older versions of the Espressif library [had a bug](https://github.com/esp8266/Arduino/issues/1997) so that trying to use calls to the Espressif library to connect to a network can sometimes cause the WiFi connectivity to fail until it is rebooted and occasionally can also brick the ESP8266.
 If you have a device bricked this way it [can be recovered](https://github.com/kentaylor/EraseEsp8266Flash).

 ### Configuration Portal Initiation Not Automatic
 WiFi networks can be unavailable temporarily and only a human can know whether the solution to failing to connect is to change the WiFi connection data.
-Therefore a configuration portal is never initiated automatically when the ESP device can not connect to the configured WiFi access point.
+Therefore a configuration portal is not initiated automatically when the ESP device can not connect to the configured WiFi access point.

 The configuration portal is launched if no WiFi configuration data has been stored or a button is pressed.
+On a Node MCU board the Flash button can be reused as the configuration portal button.

-A configuration portal can be launched on start up, if programmed that way,  but this is inadvisable for most use cases.
+A configuration portal can be launched on every start up for a minute or so, [if programmed that way](/tree/master/examples/ConfigOnStartup "Example of a configuration portal launched at start up"), but the delay in application start up is unacceptible for most use cases.

+### Configuration portal initiated by double pressing the reset button.
+This method avoids the use of a pin for launching the configuration portal.
+In the [provided example](/tree/master/examples/ConfigOnDoubleReset "Launch configuration on double reset example")  a double press on a button connected to the reset pin can be used to initiate a configuration portal.
+This works well on development boards that have a reset button like the [Wemos](https://www.wemos.cc/product/d1-mini-pro.html).

 ### Selectively Operates In Dual Mode
 The ESP8266 can simultaneously connect to a Wifi network and run it's own WiFi network in which case it switches the radio channel of it's own network to match the network to which it is attached.
 When it is searching for a network, the radio channel is changing all the time which makes connecting to it's network flaky.